bschoeneweis/bschoeneweis.github.io/content/posts/2021-04-12-aws-lambda-and-wkhtmltopdf/index.md

 ### Process Overview
 1. **Downloading the `wkhtmltopdf` binary**
-2. **Creating the AWS Lambda layer**
+2. **Creating the AWS Lambda layer(s) and configuring our function**
 3. **Writing the AWS Lambda function**
 	- We will use Python's [`subprocess` module](https://docs.python.org/3/library/subprocess.html) to call the `wkhtmltopdf` command
 	- For more in-depth usage, also check out [pdfkit](https://pypi.org/project/pdfkit/)
-4. **Calling our function**

 ### Prerequisites
-This article assumes access to an AWS account (free-tier is acceptable) and basic knowledge on AWS Lambda/s3.
-Knowledge of Python will also be assumed.
+This article assumes access to an AWS account (free-tier is acceptable) and basic knowledge of AWS Lambda/S3 and Python.

-### Requirements
+### Functional Requirements

-1. Allow passing either an s3 file key or an HTML string
+1. Allow passing either an S3 file key or an HTML string
 2. Return a file key for the generated PDF
 3. Accept a small set of options for the `wkhtmltopdf` command
 	- A full man page can be found [here](https://wkhtmltopdf.org/usage/wkhtmltopdf.txt)